4 Fun Plural Noun Activities for Adult ESL

 Whole Class (for small classes only)

-- Pass out an equal number of cards to each student.
+Pass out an equal number of cards to each student.
 Be sure to use a large size for your cards.
-Call for a student (or two at a time to make it go a little faster and be a little more challenging) to come forward and tape a card to the board/wall.
-The first person can tape their card anywhere.
+Call for a student (or two at a time to make it go a little faster and be a little more challenging) to come forward and tape the BEGIN card to the board/wall.

-- Tell students to look at their cards and see if they have a card that can be played.
-They must match the image to the word or the singular noun to the plural noun.
+Tell students to look at their cards and see if they have a card that can be played.
+They need to match the right side of the card on the board (the plural noun) to the left side of one of their cards (either the matching image or the matching singular noun).
 They can create a long line or turn the card so that it is perpendicular to the card it is matching.

 Small Groups (for large classes)

-- Pass out sets of cards to each small group.
+Pass out sets of cards to each small group.
 Have students play rock-paper-scissors to see who will go first.
-The first person can put down any card they want.
+The first person puts down the BEGIN card.

-- Then the other students must look at their cards to see if they have a card that can be played.
-They must match the image to the word or the singular noun to the plural noun.
+Then the other students must look at their cards to see if they have a card that can be played.
+They need to match the right side of the card on the table (the plural noun) to the left side of one of their cards (either the matching image or the matching singular noun).
 They can create long lines or turn the card so that it is perpendicular to the card it is matching.

 A final tip